 Learn How Schools Meet CIF Guidelines With Perry Weather

-CIF Guidelines FAQs
+CIF Rules FAQs

 My campus has a variety of surfaces.
 How do different surfaces like grass and turf impact WBGT readings?